0xidm/mutable-ipfs-website/Readme.md

 #### Force IPNS Refresh

-Any time files are changed, IPNS must be updated.
+Any time files are changed, including when the IPFS Web UI changes files, IPNS must be updated.
-Although `add-ipfs.sh` generally updates IPNS automatically, sometimes IPNS must be manually refreshed.
+Sometimes IPNS must be manually refreshed.
-When the IPFS Web UI changes files - or *any* process other than `add-ipfs.sh` - it's necessary to refresh IPNS.

 The following will refresh IPNS for the configured key: